dylann123/adventingthecode/README.md

 # advent of code 2022

-please do not use these solutions
+not the best solutions out there

 its embarassing to show this to the world